CCBDA-UPC/Assignments-2025/Lab07.md

 with the previous session using the created Docker image, pushing it to AWS Elastic Container Registry (AWS ECR) , and deploying the application to AWS Elastic Beanstalk.

-Before staring you need to be aware of the new Django model added to the application.
+Before staring you need to be aware of a new Django model added to the application.

 ```python
 class Feeds(models.Model):